will-me-me/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The 12-newest_files prints the newest 10 files in the current directory The 13-unique print all the unique files in the given directory The 14-findthatword print all the line with a certain pertern in a file
+The 12-newest_files prints the newest 10 files in the current directory The 13-unique print all the unique files in the given directory The 14-findthatword print all the line with a certain pertern in a file The 15-countthatword dispalys the number of lines containing a certain patter in a given directory